-Segment assets include all tangible assets, intangible assets and current assets with the exception of interest in an associate, interests in joint ventures, deferred tax assets, current tax recoverable and other corporate assets.
+Segment assets include all tangible assets, intangible assets and current assets with the exception of interest in an associate, interests in joint ventures, deferred tax assets and other corporate assets.
 Segment liabilities include all liabilities with the exception of current tax payable, deferred tax liabilities and other corporate liabilities.